thisisyinka/number-guesser/README.md

 ## Description

-The aim of this project was for us to write the JavaScript functions that will power the game.
+The aim of this project was to write the JavaScript functions that will power the game.
 Codecademy provided the index.html, style.css & game.js files.
 I wrote the sript.js file.

 ## Getting Started